ilpenSE/autoclicker/README.md

 - Hotkey support for quick start/stop
 - Mouse button selection (left, right, middle)
 - Multi language interface support
-- Save and manage macros easily
+- Save and manage macros easily by clicking Ctrl + S
+- Delete a macro by clicking Del
+- Select a macro by clicking Enter
+- Double click to macro name or description to edit them
+- You can also right-click on the macro list to perform these operations.

 #### 🗃 Settings Location:
 Settings and macros are stored in: